-First things first: do you really need to sync Google and Outlook calendars?
+First ask yourself if you really need to sync Google and Outlook calendars.
 You might think you do, but there are several alternative approaches which might solve your problem.

-If you don't have a phone, or your problem is on your PC and you're still using the Outlook application in Windows, it could be time to ditch it and move to the online version, Outlook.com, which supports multiple calendars.
+If you're using a PC or laptop with the Outlook application in Windows, it could be time to ditch it and move to the online version, Outlook.com, which supports multiple calendars.

 There are several other advantages of using an online email / calendar service: you can log on from any computer with an internet connection, and you don't have any syncing issues as everything is stored online.

-Using two calendars services from two different companies can lead to problems and it's worth considering using only one, if at all possible.
+So, there are plenty of solutions if you definitely need to sync your calendars.
+But it's worth considering if you can manage but using only one calendar, if at all possible.
 We understand that it's useful to use multiple email providers, but when it comes to your calendar, why not just pick one and use just that?

 It simplifies scheduling appointments and events and solves the sync problem instantly.
 Both Google and Microsoft support multiple calendars, such as work and private, and offer single calendar or combined views.
 (This applies whether you're using a mobile device or a PC or laptop, by the way.)

 When adding a new event, you can choose which calendar to add it to.
 This is the only complication, as it's all too easy to add an event to the wrong calendar.
 But at least you'll have no problems with syncing.

 If this sounds like a good idea, you might want to export the data from one calendar to another rather than manually replicate existing events and appointments.
 Here's how.

 To export events from Google Calendar you'll need to use the web version on a PC or Mac.
 Click the drop-down menu next to the relevant calendar in the My Calendars section on the left and choose Calendar Settings.
 Then scroll down and click Export this calendar.
 It downloads as a zip, so copy the .ics file out.

 From the main Google Calendar page, click the three dots to the right of one of your calendars, then click Settings and sharing.